stephenneale/seng371-group16/as-developers/rd.md

 #### 3.4.2 Functional Requirements

-REQ-4-1: The user's homepage should have a list of links generated based on what they visit both frequently and recently, based on some reasonable implementation of the "frequency" algorithm.
+REQ-4-1: The user's homepage should have a list of links generated based on what they visit both frequently and recently, based on some reasonable implementation of the "frecency" algorithm.

 REQ-4-2: Users should be reminded of upcoming deadlines by email, and the system should keep track of what email notification times are most likely to correlate with system interaction shortly after